jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 <https://www.rfc-editor.org/rfc-index.html>

 ## Front-End Dev
-The technologies that comprise frontend are technologies that reside on the browser.
+The technologies that comprise front-end are technologies that reside on the browser.

 Remember too that a browser is a program,